 Loading Stack -

 0 images remaining

-The rectus femoris has two separate origins, the straight head originates from the anterior inferior iliac spine and indirect or reflected head from the superior acetabular ridge and the posterolateral aspect of the hip joint capsule.
+The rectus femoris has two separate origins, the direct or straight head originates from the anterior inferior iliac spine and indirect or reflected head from the superior acetabular ridge and the posterolateral aspect of the hip joint capsule.
 The two heads form a conjoined tendon.

 The rectus femoris is the most commonly injured muscle of the quadriceps muscle group.

 Proximal rectus femoris strains can occur at the junction of the conjoint tendon with the muscle belly.